Welcome to The ND Pharma & Biotech Company Official Institutional Website

 • manufacturing customers that use our products in larger quantities in lab-stage development and manufacturing;

-• life science customers who use our biopharmaceutical products and services to facilitate the development, manufacturing and commercialization of biological and chemical drugs; and
+• life science customers who use our biopharmaceutical products and services to facilitate the development, manufacturing and commercialization of biological and chemicals; and

-• industrial and diagnostic companies that use our products in various forms of assays and testing as well as in clinical diagnostics.
+• industrial and diagnostic companies that use our products in various forms of assays and testing as well as in clinical diagnostics and laboratory

 The 3 main areas of business are: